norbjd/k8s-pod-cpu-booster/README.md

 - if specified, it will increase the CPU limit by `x`, where `x` is the value of the annotation (must be an unsigned integer)
 - if unspecified or invalid, it will increase the CPU limit by the default value (`10`)

-The controller messes with cgroups file `cpu.max` to give that boost (or reset the limit).

 ## Install